7 Vital Things To Know Before Buying An Authentic Eames Chair

 White Oak

-Some people receive their Eames chairs and are unhappy with how distinct the grain looks on the molded wood shell.
+Some people receive their Eames chairs and are unhappy with how distinct the grain looks on the plywood shell.
 Wood grain has tons of variation, which is a significant part of its natural beauty.

 Unfortunately, you can’t select your specific wood shell.
 If this level of detail bothers you, there may be better choices for your home than the Eames lounge chair.